sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 The rule of thumb for alignment with WGSL structs is field alignments are always powers of 2.
 For example, a `vec3` may only have three float fields, giving it a size of 12.
 The alignment will be bumped up to the next power of 2 being 16.
 This means that you have to be more careful with how you layout your struct in Rust.

 Some developers choose to use `vec4`s instead of `vec3`s to avoid alignment issues.
-You can learn more about the alignment rules in the [wgsl spec](https://www.w3.org/TR/WGSL/#alignment-and-size)
+You can learn more about the alignment rules in the [WGSL spec](https://www.w3.org/TR/WGSL/#alignment-and-size)

 </div>